ltelab/disdrodb/docs/source/quick_start.rst

 Quick Start
 =========================

-In this section, we describe how to quickly start to download disdrometer raw data from the DISDRODB Decentralized Data Archive and generate DISDRODB products on your local machine.
+In this section, we show how to quickly download raw disdrometer data from the DISDRODB Decentralized Data Archive and generate DISDRODB products on your local machine.

-First, is however necessary to download on your local machine the DISDRODB Metadata Archive, which list the available stations and contains the pointers to the online data repositiores where the raw data of the DISDRODB stations are stored.
+However, before you begin, you need to download the DISDRODB Metadata Archive on your local machine.
+This archive lists the available stations and contains pointers to the online repositories that store each station's raw data.

-Additionally, to follow this tutorial, you should be in a virtual environment with the disdrodb package installed!
+Also, to follow this tutorial, activate a virtual environment with the disdrodb package installed.
-Refers to the `Installation <https://disdrodb.readthedocs.io/en/latest/installation.html>`_ section for more details on how to set-up and activate the virtual environment.
+Refer to the `Installation <https://disdrodb.readthedocs.io/en/latest/installation.html>`_ section for details on setting up and activating the environment.

 1. Download the DISDRODB Metadata Archive
 -----------------------------------------------

-First travel to the directory where you want to store the DISDRODB Metadata Archive with:
+Navigate to the directory where you want to store the DISDRODB Metadata Archive:

 .. code:: bash